Installation

 make all

-will have a different name if you do not have an Intel CPU or if
+x86_64 will have a different name if you do not have an Intel CPU or if

-you have an unusual Unix distribution. make info
+you have an unusual Unix distribution. make info will tell you the name

-(look for the variable OBJDIR
+(look for the variable OBJDIR).

 For more information, please read the Installing Asap with a Makefile.